jadawhite21/pyalbum/README.md

 ```
 You will then be prompted with a list of available Wikipedia results related to
 either the album or the artist.
 Choose the one related to the desired album.
 Finally, the program will begin creating the album.
+Allow some time to
+run backend processes.
+You will know the program is successfully running
+once the output "Now downloading..." appears.

 ### Troubleshoot